Robinson convicted of second-degree murder for fatally shooting Penn Hills police officer

 “Our lives are shattered.
 Tears are a part of our life,” Linda Crawshaw said.
 “All I have left is memories.
 Ronald Robinson will remain alive.
 He will still be able to speak with and visit with his family and friends whereas with Mike, his death is permanent.”

 Staff writer Tony LaRussa contributed to this report.
 Adam Brandolph is a staff writer for Trib Total Media.
-He can be reached at 412-391-0927 or email@example.com.There are currently no comments for this story.
+He can be reached at 412-391-0927 or firstname.lastname@example.org.